pablo-meier/ghostlight/docs/faq.md

   institution, has bigger problems than someone caring enough about it to try making a database for it.

 ### One of my favorite things about Theatre is that it's ephemeral.
 After strike, the material disappears but magic remains, and the world is a little better.
 Our lives are a little more enriched.
 No detritus, no residue, but **impact** regardless; just people making things for people. _So much_ of our lives are quantified and commoditized around data, gameable metrics, and marketeable artifacts, and I love that this is an area where that isn't centered.
-By doing this, you'll create a theatre culture around people comparing their 'ghostlight profiles,' have yet another system to game, and otherwise make the practice of an entire art form Yet Another Thing I Have To Win.
+By doing this, you'll create a theatre culture around people comparing their 'ghostlight profiles,' have yet another system to game, and otherwise reduce making Theatre as Yet Another Product I Succumb To, And Have To Win.
 That's horseshit.

 That's... all true.
 I'm sensitive to this line of argument (after all, I just wrote it).
 I guess all I can say to that is

 * I still feel like the bullets above apply, unfortunately.
-But imagine me saying them more sensitively this time!
+But imagine me saying them more sensitively!
+Because I agree, much of modern life and the things we build around it is horseshit.
-* I'll do the best I can to make the most responsible software I can given all of this.
+* I'll do the best I can to make the most responsible software I can, given all of this.

-I do hope any and all of you with concerns on this bring them up on the [Discourse site][10] I set up, where we can discuss what ghostlight is, be mindful of its impacts, and where to subsequently take it.
+I do hope any and all of you with concerns on this bring them up on the [Discourse site][10] I set up, _precisely so_ we can discuss what ghostlight is, be mindful of its impacts, and where to subsequently take it.

    [1]: About page
    [2]: http://techcrunch.com/2012/08/28/cherry-san-diego/